Mellon Research Initiative: Events

 In the past few years, interest in contemporary art as a viable subject for art historical scholarship and pedagogy has substantially expanded.
 As increasing numbers of graduate students pursue dissertations and masters theses on the art produced in their lifetimes, many art history programs have sought to enlarge course offerings and faculty expertise in these fields.
 While these trends certainly reflect the growing clout of contemporary art in the marketplace and museums it may also suggest a larger shift in the discipline of art history itself.
 This workshop seeks to better understand these broader methodological implications of the new disciplinary terrain of contemporary art.
 Working from the hypothesis that it is possible to produce serious art historical scholarship on contemporary art this workshop will consider the practical and methodological challenges such material poses for the practicing art historian.

 This workshop will begin with a series of short presentations by a group of art historians, critics, and curators in which they describe their own approaches to the practice of writing on contemporary art followed by a discussion among the speakers and the audience aimed at formulating concepts that might be useful for students and professors who work on these materials and are interested in developing approaches to their the research, writing, and teaching related to contemporary art.

 Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement New Museum

 Thomas Crow, Rosalie Solow Professor of Modern Art; Insitute of Fine Arts, New York University

 Darby English, Starr Director of the Research and Academic Program, Sterling and Francine Clark Art Institute

-Matthew Jesse Jackson, Associate Professor of Art History, University of Chicago
+Matthew Jesse Jackson, Associate Professor of Visual Arts and Art History, University of Chicago

 Carrie Lambert-Beatty, Professor, Department of Visual and Environmental Studies and Department of History of Art and Architecture, Harvard University

-Joe Scanlon, Director, Professor of Visual Arts in the Lewis Center for the Arts, Princeton University
+Joe Scanlan, Director, Professor of Visual Arts in the Lewis Center for the Arts, Princeton University